 The Committee was advised that a response had now been received from Mr. Derek Baker, Permanent Secretary, Department of Education.
 The Permanent Secretary had confirmed that, in July, the Department of Education had informed the Gaelic Athletic Association and the Irish Football Association that funding for the Primary Schools Curriculum Sports Programme would cease on 31st October.
 He pointed out that the Department had since secured an additional £10 million in the latest Monitoring Round, which would allow the programme to be delivered until the end of 2017/2018 financial year.
 However, he stressed that due to budgetary pressure, it might not be in a position to fund the initiative in future years.

-He had highlighted the fact that a key objective of the Curriculum Sports Programme was to provide support to primary school teachers in delivering Physical and their skills and confidence should have improved significantly.
+He had highlighted the fact that a key objective of the Curriculum Sports Programme was to provide support to primary school teachers in delivering Physical Education.